Courses

 This 6-week, online course will introduce students to contemporary issues of evaluation in museums as well as evaluation theory, methodologies, and implementation.
 Students will consider which evaluation strategy best fits the research question and program type.
 They will explore research design, protocol and ethics, measurement techniques, sampling, data analysis and interpretation, and reporting.
 The goal of the course is to equip both emerging and seasoned museum professionals with the skills to plan, manage, and utilize evaluation studies.
 (Summer – May 24-June 30, 2023)

-FAH 0160 The Art Museum
+HAA 0160 The Art Museum

 Andrew McClellan, Professor, Department of the History of Art and Architecture, Tufts University